zlogic/mendix-docs/content/en/docs/developerportal/app-insights/mini-surveys.md

 On this tab, you can view all the responses that have been collected for the mini survey.

+### Settings page

+When you click the settings button in the top right, you'll open the **settings page**.
+Here you can change all your settings and preferences for Mini Surveys.
+There are two tabs available.

+#### Survey Locations

+You can create and manage your survey locations in here.
+All the available survey locations are listed in here.
+You can add additional survey locations by clicking the **Add Location** button.
+This will open a pop up where you can select the name.
+Cancelling, or closing the pop up, will not save the Location.
+If you want to use the newly created Location, make sure that the widget uses the same name as the location.
+You can find more information in the documentation for the [module](https://docs.mendix.com/developerportal/app-insights/mini-surveys/).

+If you want to delete a survey location, you can use the **Delete** button.
+This will remove the Location from App Insights.
+If you want to use this Location again, you can simply recreate the location with the same name again.
+If a Location has an active survey, or a scheduled survey, you are unable to delete this location.

+#### API key

+On this tab, you can view or generate API keys.

+* **API Keys** – You can view API keys here, or generate an API key if there is none available.
+You need to use the API key as input when you configure the Mendix Mini Surveys module in Studio Pro to implement the mini survey.
+You need only one API key per app.

+    * To generate an API key, click **Generate API Key** here.

 ## Running a Mini Survey

 ### Creating a Mini Survey {#create-survey}